AdobeDocs/experience-platform.en/help/ingestion/tutorials/ingest-batch-data.md

 ## Getting started

 In order to complete this tutorial, you must have access to [!DNL Experience Platform].
-If you do not have access to an IMS Organization in [!DNL Experience Platform], please speak to your system administrator before proceeding.
+If you do not have access to an organization in [!DNL Experience Platform], please speak to your system administrator before proceeding.

 If you would prefer to ingest data using Data Ingestion APIs please begin by reading the [Batch Ingestion developer guide](../batch-ingestion/api-overview.md).